stcorp/muninn/README.rst

 Data types
 ==========
-Each product attribute can be of one of the following supported types: boolean, integer, long, real, text, timestamp, uuid, and geometry.
+Each product property can be of one of the following supported types: boolean, integer, long, real, text, timestamp, uuid, and geometry.
 These types are described in detail below.